erichelgeson/erichelgeson.github.com/_posts/2013-03-05-ubuntu-steam-amd.md

 category: blog
 ---

-There’s a lot of information that comes up when you search for running Steam on Ubuntu.
-A lot of it is old, doesn’t work anymore, or tries to be so generic it covers every case.
-Well, i’ll have none of that.
+There's a lot of information that comes up when you search for running Steam on Ubuntu.
+A lot of it is old, doesn't work anymore, or tries to be so generic it covers every case.
+Well, i'll have none of that.
 This post works for me, and maybe you, but not for everyone.
 This should take you 20 min, instead of the 3 hours it took me trying things.

 My setup:
 * Ubuntu 12.10 64bit
-* 2x ATI 5830’s in CrossFire (should apply to any modern ATI cards)
+* 2x ATI 5830's in CrossFire (should apply to any modern ATI cards)

 Keep it simple:

-1. Grab Steam (it wasn’t in the software center for me) [http://repo.steampowered.com/steam/archive/precise/steam_latest.tar.gz](http://repo.steampowered.com/steam/archive/precise/steam_latest.tar.gz)
+1. Grab Steam (it wasn't in the software center for me) [http://repo.steampowered.com/steam/archive/precise/steam_latest.tar.gz](http://repo.steampowered.com/steam/archive/precise/steam_latest.tar.gz)

 2. ATI Drivers
-Just get the latest Beta, the ones in Ubuntu’s proprietary and proprietary-updates are too old, and you won’t have a good time.
+Just get the latest Beta, the ones in Ubuntu's proprietary and proprietary-updates are too old, and you won't have a good time.
 13.2-beta7 was the lastest at the time I installed, find the latest here:
 [http://support.amd.com/us/gpudownload/linux/Pages/radeon_linux.aspx](http://support.amd.com/us/gpudownload/linux/Pages/radeon_linux.aspx)

 Follow the guide below\[1\], but the jist is: